kuperov/tutoring/README.md

 Tutoring resources
 ==================

-This repo contains some of the resources I use to tutor my kids at home.
+This repo contains some of the resources I use to tutor my kids.

-Our decision to learn at home was inspired by Erik Hoel's marvellous posts about aristocratic tutoring (see this [summary in the Free Press](https://www.thefp.com/p/i-taught-my-three-year-old-to-read-tutoring-education-culture))
+We were inspired by Erik Hoel's marvellous research on aristocratic tutoring (see this [summary in the Free Press](https://www.thefp.com/p/i-taught-my-three-year-old-to-read-tutoring-education-culture)).
 If you have school-aged kids, [his substack](https://www.theintrinsicperspective.com) is worth your time.

 ## Daily problem sets